philipversteeg/sbcd/README.md

 ### Experiments

-The experiments are run by calling the **Simulate.R** script with the appropriate command line arguments:
+The experiments are run by calling the **Simulate.R** script with the appropriate command line arguments.
 ```shell script
 Rscript Simulate.R [exp] [nseed] [nsamples] [ancestors/patterns]
 ```